ouspg/CompSec/Lab5_ChipWhisperer/README.md

 In theory it could be possible to determine private key by examining power traces just by looking at them and plotting them carefully on top of each other (like you were hinted to experiment at capture phase), but of course we want computer to do work for us automatically instead of performing manual labor.

-Basically we will do next:
-1. Load power trace data to script
 2. Find good reference pattern from power trace
    * In trace there can be seen 16 rounds of looping (16 similar-looking blocks 1 for each bit of private key), and reference pattern should match to them
 3. Use reference pattern to calculate places of trace where reference pattern occurs